The AAPT provide an on-line CPD portfolio for all members, regardless of membership class and job grade.

 The on-line CPD portfolio enables AAPT members to:

-Continuing professional development is an on-going process, that enables APTs and other professionals to sustain, refresh and improve their knowledge and practice.
+CPD enables AAPT members to sustain, refresh and improve their knowledge and practice.
 Recording professional training and experiences demonstrates improvements in standards, skills and services, and reflects on the individual’s commitment to patient care and personal development.

-The Association provides on-line learning for members.
-These are called “Read, Test and Reflect” (RTR), this has benefits over other formal and educational CPD as it does not require attendance at meetings or events.
+The AAPT provides on-line learning for members in The Learning Zone of the Members Area.
+This CPD activity is called “Read, Test and Reflect” (RTR), and has the advantage over other formal and educational CPD as it does not require attendance at meetings or events.